airseed/airseed.js/README.md

 This optional parameter is an object containing key value pairs for parameters attached to the API request.
 All possible parameters are listed in the [API docs](https://www.airseed.com/api/docs) under each endpoint.

+## Change Log

+v1.2 (to be released)
+- method for refreshing of the access token

+v1.1
+- added extra parameter to successCallback for auth tokens
+- added userAPI method for Airseed User API requests

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/airseed.js/fork )